Amsterdam/design-system/packages/css/src/components/form-error-list/README.md

 ## Error count in document title

-The error count is added to the document title by this component, in line with [GOV.UK guidelines for informing users about validation errors](https://design-system.service.gov.uk/patterns/validation/#how-to-tell-the-user-about-validation-errors).
+This component adds the error count to the document title, in line with [GOV.UK guidelines for informing users about validation errors](https://design-system.service.gov.uk/patterns/validation/#how-to-tell-the-user-about-validation-errors).

 ## Relevant WCAG requirements